A Better World Canada

 About A Better World Canada:

-Founded in 1990, A Better World Canada aims to inspire people to reduce poverty around the world.
+Founded in 1990, A Better World Canada (formerly a Better World Helping Hands Canada) aims to inspire people to reduce poverty around the world.
 It has helped to fund development projects in more than 15 countries.
-In F2020, A Better World reported program spending in Afghanistan, Bolivia, Dominica, Ghana, India, Kenya, Rwanda, Thailand, and Tanzania.
-Its office is in Lacombe, Alberta.

-A Better World runs three main programs: Education, Health, and Water.
+A Better World runs four main programs: Education, Health, Canadian/Youth Projects, and Water/Food.

-Health projects were 34% of program spending.
+Health projects were 16% of program spending.
 A Better World funds medical teams that travel to local communities twice per year to treat patients and train health workers.
-In F2020, it helped to provide 62 surgeries, including postoperative care.
-It also built one new rehabilitation clinic during the year.
-Since founding, A Better World states that it has built or upgraded 16 health clinics.
+In F2022, it helped provide 965 rehabilitation services and 62 surgeries.
+It also helped improve one clinic.

-Water projects were 4% of program spending.
+Water/Food projects were 6% of program spending.
 The charity aims to provide communities with clean water by drilling wells and installing water catchment systems.
-In F2020, it installed 15 new water catchment systems.
+In F2022, the charity installed 27 water catchments and three community wells.

-The remaining 12% of program costs included program delivery and operating costs (10%) and local projects (2%).
+The remaining 8% of program costs included program delivery and operating costs.

 My anchor